Basques: History

-Basque tribes were mentioned in Roman times by Strabo and Pliny, including the Vascones, the Aquitani, and others.
+Basque tribes were mentioned in Roman times by Strabo and Pliny, including the Vascones, Aquitani, and others.
 There is enough evidence to support the hypothesis that at that time and later they spoke old varieties of the Basque language (see: Aquitanian language).

-In the Early Middle Ages the territory between the Ebro and Garonne rivers was known as Vasconia, a vaguely defined ethnic area and political entity struggling to fend off pressure from the Iberian Visigothic kingdom and Arab rule to the south, as well as the Frankish push from the north.
+In the Early Middle Ages, the territory between the Ebro and Garonne rivers was known as Vasconia, a vaguely defined ethnic area and political entity struggling to fend off pressure from the Iberian Visigothic kingdom and Arab rule to the south, as well as the Frankish push from the north.
 By the turn of the first millennium, the territory of Vasconia had fragmented into different feudal regions, such as Soule and Labourd, while south of the Pyrenees the Castile, Pamplona and the Pyrenean counties of Aragon, Sobrarbe, Ribagorça (later Kingdom of Aragon), and Pallars emerged as the main regional entities with Basque population in the 9th and 10th centuries.

 The Kingdom of Pamplona, a central Basque realm, later known as Navarre, underwent a process of feudalization and was subject to the influence of its much larger Aragonese, Castilian and French neighbours.
 Castile deprived Navarre of its coastline by conquering key western territories (1199–1201), leaving the kingdom landlocked.
 The Basques were ravaged by the War of the Bands, bitter partisan wars between local ruling families.
 Weakened by the Navarrese civil war, the bulk of the realm eventually fell before the onslaught of the Spanish armies (1512–1524).
 However, the Navarrese territory north of the Pyrenees remained beyond the reach of an increasingly powerful Spain.
 Lower Navarre became a province of France in 1620.

 Nevertheless, the Basques enjoyed a great deal of self-government until the French Revolution (1790) and the Carlist Wars (1839, 1876), when the Basques supported heir apparent Carlos V and his descendants.
 On either side of the Pyrenees, the Basques lost their native institutions and laws held during the Ancien régime.
 Since then, despite the current limited self-governing status of the Basque Autonomous Community and Navarre as settled by the Spanish Constitution, many Basques have attempted higher degrees of self-empowerment (see Basque nationalism), sometimes by acts of violence.
 Labourd, Lower Navarre, and Soule were integrated into the French department system (starting 1790), with Basque efforts to establish a region-specific political-administrative entity failing to take off to date.
 However, in January 2017, a single agglomeration community was established for the Basque Country in France.